The Riverside Handbook describes further policies which members are required to uphold.

 The Fundraising Committee’s purpose is to establish an annual fundraising program that will support future growth of the club in areas of equipment, coaching, facilities and international competition expenses.

-The History and Archives Committee researches and compiles information on all aspects of the club’s history.
+History and Archives Committee: This committee researches and compiles information on all aspects of the club’s history.
 It is also responsible for maintaining the club’s scrapbook, restoring photos and awards and contributing articles to the newsletter.

-The Membership Committee is a standing committee as outlined by our constitution.
+Membership Committee: This committee is a standing committee as outlined by our constitution.
 The Vice President and Captain are standing members.
 Other members of the committee participate in the overall membership application, orientation, and clearance process.
 Additional duties include reviewing and analyzing the membership structure and providing recommendations to the Board of Directors.

-The Regatta Committee schedules and coordinates club regattas.
+Regatta Committee: This committee schedules and coordinates club regattas.
 The Riverside Sprints are hosted in May and the Cromwell Cup is hosted in July.
 It also publicizes important regattas organized by other clubs and organizations.

 For a complete list of current committees and detailed information, visit:

 The Captain, as the representative of the Board, is responsible for, and has authority over, all club equipment and all water related activities.
 If the Captain is not available, Board Members have this responsibility and authority.

 Club boat season

 Club boats are not allowed on the water between December 1 and April 1 without permission from the Captain.
 Boat Use and Restricted Boats Members who have not passed the Captain’s test may not row any single, or bow or toe any other club boat except under the supervision of a coach.
 Gigs and rec. singles may be used with the captain’s permission in preparation for the Captain’s test.